 Undesirable Clients: These will generally be on the lower left quadrant of the plot.
 These are clients that provide a low volume of work at small or negative profit margins.
 A firm should spend little time on these clients unless there is a strategic reason to do so.
 A firm should consider abandoning clients such as these if their profitability cannot be altered.

-INTRODUCTION
+The Qualitative Evaluation

+For each client you will provide them with a score in the individual tabs for the five rating categories with a total score of 100.

+Company Values

+Financials

+Market Strength

+Relationship

+Risk

+Adjust the rating categories, subcategories and rating scale to suit your firm.
+Each subcategory has a rating scale that would be filled out based on your experience with the client that is entirely qualitative.
+An error message appears if the value entered is outside of the rating scale range.

+The Client Evaluation Summary Tab shows a summary of the scores for all of the clients in a table.
+The Client Evaluation Plot shows the information graphically.
+These tabs pull data from the individual client tabs and do not need to be modified.

+You can set a rating minimum for those clients you want keep and those that are undesirable.